Cusuza

 This recipe requires a certain level of skill from the preparer, as it involves detecting aromas and flavors.

-Its origin dates back to ancient indigenous traditions, where it was prepared ritually in sacred ceremonies.
+Its origin dates back to ancient indigenous traditions, where it was prepared ritually during sacred ceremonies.
 This beverage, which combines unique flavors of local herbs and spices, represents a deep connection with the land and its natural ingredients.

 Cusuza